Amirun-Nahar/Zenith/README.md

 ## 🌟 Overview

 Zenith is a full-stack academic productivity platform that leverages Google Gemini AI to provide intelligent insights, automated scheduling, and personalized study recommendations.
-The application features a modern, responsive design with UNDP blue and white color scheme, ensuring accessibility and professional aesthetics across all devices.
+The application features a modern, responsive design ensuring accessibility and professional aesthetics across all devices.

 ## 🚀 Key Features